Gun-type fission weapon: US nuclear artillery

 This was the only nuclear artillery shell ever actually fired (from an artillery gun) in the US test program.
 It was fired from a specially built artillery piece, nicknamed Atomic Annie.
-Eighty shells were produced from 1952–53.
+Eighty shells were produced from 1952 to 1953.
 It was retired in 1957.

 The W19 was also a 280 mm gun-type nuclear shell, a longer version of the W-9.
 Eighty warheads were produced and the system was retired in 1963.

 The W33 was a smaller, 8 inch (203 mm) gun-type nuclear artillery shell, which was produced starting in 1957 and in service until 1992.
 Two were test fired (detonated, not fired from an artillery gun), one hung under a balloon in the open air, and one in a tunnel.

 Later versions were based on the implosion design.